KiwiSounds/kiwisounds.github.io/policy.md

-# Privacy Policy for IslandSonuds
+# Privacy Policy for IslandSounds

 This Application collects some Personal Data from its Users.
 Policy summary